About PRT

 PHONE 610-566-0501 | FAX 610-566-0502

-Professional Resources and Technologies (PRT) has been publishing tests, checklists, and questionnaires since 1999.
+Professional Resources and Technologies (PRT) has published tests, checklists, and questionnaires since 1999.
 We are the sole publishers and distributors of these products.
-Our goal has always been to provide low-cost measures for clinical and research use.
+Our goal has been to provide affordable measures for clinical and research use.

 The Neurobehavioral History Questionnaire has been positively peer-reviewed.
 The Neurobehavioral Signs and Symptoms checklists provide useful tools for determining the presence of prior impairment to help differentiate pre-existing problems from current problems.
 The Illness Index, a measure of health-related quality of life, has been used in prior versions in multiple publications as an outcome measure in rehab programs.
 The Tens Test is a measure of auditory concentration.
 The Bicycle Drawing Test is an experimental measure that provides two structured scoring systems to assess the quality of a bicycle drawing from memory and a copy of a bicycle model.